Nanya Aku-Ki Sanders – NAS, Houston, Texas

 Water Cycle

 Chrys’ kite is an inspirational representation of the water cycle.
-Water is represented by the aqua colored sections, including the water drops that move up into the clouds by evaporation, and then rains back down to Earth represented in brown, gold and green.
+Water is represented by the aqua-colored sections, including the water drops that move up into the clouds by evaporation, and then rains back down to Earth represented in brown, gold, and green.
 This rainwater filters its way through the karst features we have here in the Hill Country to replenish the aquifers we depend on.
-Air brings the connection to kites, that of evaporation, clouds and rainfall.
-Each of those elements help to purify water in its process through its cycle.
+Air brings the connection to kites, of evaporation, clouds, and rainfall.
+Each of those elements helps to purify water in its process through its cycle.

 Scott Hampton, Sandy, Utah